- What is WordPress SEO?

 Here are some tricks to keep your Robots.txt file simple and organized:

-- Use the simple and standard format of Robots.txt file
+- Use the simple and standard format of the Robots.txt file

 - Allow the indexing of images, videos and other media content on the site